IvoSorokins/intermediateHybridAutomation/README.md

 - '@BeforeMethod' annotation is used to mark a method that should run before each test method in a test class
 - '@AfterMethod' annotation is used to mark a method that should run after each test method in a test class
 - '@BeforeClass' annotation is used to mark a method that should run once before any of the test methods in the class
 - '@AfterClass' annotation is used to mark a method that should run once after all the test methods in the class have executed
+- '@dataProvider' annotation is used to mark a method as a data provider for a test method

 More information about annotations can be found here: https://www.browserstack.com/guide/testng-annotations-in-selenium#:~:text=of%20TestNG%20Annotations-,What%20are%20TestNG%20Annotations%3F,part%20of%20the%20test%20code
 ## Appium